leios/space-junk/src/content/jeb_1.md

 But the day after that, I had the afternoon free and managed to sneak my way into the kelp facility.
 The kelpfolk were missing, as always.
 In fact, I don't even know who works there anymore.
-Throughout my life living on this island, I don't think I've ever actually seen someone working there.
+Throughout my life living on this island, I don't think I've ever actually seen anyone working there.
-Yet, the room is always a mess.
+Yet, the room is always a mess, so someone must me going in and out.
 Do they only work at night?
 I don't know.
 It also doesn't matter.
-I was five days late to cleaning, but who (else) was counting?
+It will just remain one of those great mysteris of life.

 I grabbed my fins and rushed to a small landing with a ladder to enter and exit the water.
 I then took off my glasses and stood there watching the kelp float on the surface.
 I don't know why, but the few moments before jumping in the water always feel like an eternity.
 My brain just shorts out for some reason.
 I stifled a yawned and stretched, trying to muster up the courage to jump in.

-I then did the most beautiful dive an old man like me could have done and immediately got to work.
+I then did the most beautiful dive the world had ever seen me could have done and immediately got to work.
+And by "the most beautiful dive the world had ever seen," I mean damn near a belly flop.
 And by "got to work," I mean that I failed miserably at cleaning.
-It might have been that there was more algae than ever before, or maybe it was because I am old.
+It might have been that there was more algae than ever before, or maybe it was because I was still sore from the day before.
+To be honest, it's probably just that I'm old now.
 No matter the case, I found myself gasping for air and needing to take regular breaks.
 However, I was fresh off my training with Jake and stubbornly refused to grab my respirator and oxygen tank.